"Dare to Believe the Whispers in Your Ears,

 I can't wait to read it!
 Keep your eye on the site, and you might see your heroic adventure here!

-Before NY I lived in Denver, which is where I was diagnosed with epilepsy.
-I volunteered with neurology patients at a major hospital there, and I realized they lacked a "go-to" resource for all sorts needs that neuro-typical people take for granted like transportation, education, identification, explanation, and so on.
-So I created S.E.I.Z.E. -- Support & Empower Individuals Zealously Everyday -- a collection of resources for neurologically impaired patients to help make their lives more livable.
+I have volunteered with neurology patients at major hospital in both New York and Denver, and they lacked a "go-to" resource for all sorts needs that neuro-typical people take for granted like transportation, education, identification, explanation, and so on.
+So I created S.E.I.Z.E. -- Support & Empower Individuals Zealously Everyday -- a collection of resources for neurologically impaired patients designed to help make their lives more livable.
 These snippets are some of my highlights and of S.E.I.Z.E.'s impact:

 Jalene had difficulty explaining to her children what epilepsy was and why it effected her the way it did.
 I suggested she compare it to a lightning storm in her brain.
 In nature when lightning strikes, the lights can go out.
 Her unusual behavior during a seizure was like lightning striking inside her brain -- the lights go out for a little while, but they always come back on.